golemfactory/golem-js-preview-program/tasks/9-use-as-backend/README.md

 ## Task description

-Build a web application that will accept mp3 files, (split them into smaller chunks,) perform STT conversion, and display the transcription.
+Build a web application that will accept mp3 files, (split them into smaller chunks), perform STT conversion, and display the transcription.

 You can use an image prepared by Golem with `whisper`.